 A.C.T.
-LTT is dual pressure tourniquet that buys more time for life and limb, is best for long transport time, but NOT for AMPUTATION
+DP is dual pressure tourniquet that buys more time for life and limb, is best for long transport time, but NOT for AMPUTATION

 Light weight 4.2 oz

-Applies High Pressure UNDER strap to stop bleed, less pressure elsewhere to preserve viable tissues longer
+Applies High Pressure UNDER strap to stop bleed, less pressure elsewhere to buy more time for viable tissues

 comfortable fabric strap minimizes pain <150 mm/Hg pressure without pressure stay

 Easily adjustable strap with metal buckle

 Always Position Tourniquet on upper part of limb at least 2-3 inches above the bleeding site

 ACT - do not delay

 if unstoppable bleeding use a tourniquet - save a life

 * 78 minutes is the "golden hour" for tourniquets (newer literature states up to 2 hours) and the time after which permanent tissue damage occurs if it has not been amputated or otherwise severed.